JuliaPy/SymPy.jl/examples/tutorial.md

 simplify(p)
 ```

-The `trigsimp` formula is, of course, course aware of the double angle formulas:
+Students may forget, but the `trigsimp` function is, of course, course aware of the double angle formulas:

 ```
 simplify(sin(2theta) - 2sin(theta)*cos(theta))